defenseunicorns/uds-core/docs/deployment/prerequisites.md

 #### Authservice
 #### Velero
 #### Metrics Server
 * Optional component and can be added if needed.
-Most of the provided managed clsuters will provide you a metric server.
+Most of the provided managed clusters will provide you a metric server.
 ```yaml
 ...
 - name: uds-core